MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-connect-azure-stack.md

 * Virtual Private Network (VPN): lets multiple concurrent users connect from clients outside of the Azure Stack infrastructure (requires configuration).

 ## Connect to Azure Stack with Remote Desktop
-With a Remote Desktop Connection (RDC), a single concurrent user can work with the portal to manage resources.
+With a Remote Desktop Connection, a single concurrent user can work with the portal to manage resources.

 1. Open a Remote Desktop Connection and connect to the development kit.
 Enter **AzureStack\AzureStackAdmin** as the username, and the administrative password that you provided during Azure Stack setup.